South East Queensland: Environment

 Predominantly rural landscapes lie to the west of the urbanised coastal centres.
 The Lockyer Valley, a major agricultural area referred to as "South East Queensland's Salad Bowl", lies outside Brisbane.
 Many World Heritage listed rainforests are located along the region's southern border ranges, an area known as the Scenic Rim, such as Lamington National Park and Main Range National Park.

 Within the region, the koala is listed as vulnerable.
+In 2025, the region was estimated to have 16,000 koalas in the wild.
 In South East Queensland the koala is threatened by habitat loss, disease such as chlamydiosis and increased mortality due to domestic animals and motor vehicles.
 The Australian Koala Foundation says the animal is threatened by mining and land development.
 Numbers in Redland City have seen a dramatic decline in recent years.
 The state government launched the Koala Conservation Plan in 2006.
 The plan involved the rehabilitation of cleared areas, domestic dogs containment and koala signage.
 Another initiative was launched in 2010 to protect and rehabilitate koala habitats by tree planting and the construction of koala friendly fencing.

 According to the Intergovernmental Panel on Climate Change SEQ is one of Australia's regions most vulnerable to climate change.
 After many years of water restrictions due to severe drought, the Government of Queensland lifted restrictions across the whole of South East Queensland on 1 January 2013.

+A fire ant outbreak is underway in South East Queensland.
+In 2022, 60 new suburbs around Brisbane, Moreton Bay, and the Scenic Rim were added to the biosecurity zone as part of a national fire ant eradication program.

+Attractions

+The region features several major theme parks, including the largest in the country, Dreamworld at Coomera.
+WhiteWater World is next door and in nearby Oxenford is Warner Bros.
+Movie World.
+Sea World is located at Main Beach and opened in 1971.
+Lone Pine Koala Sanctuary was established in 1927 at Fig Tree Pocket.
+David Fleay Wildlife Park is at Tallebudgera and Currumbin Wildlife Sanctuary was founded in 1947 at Currumbin.
+Australia Zoo was established in 1970.

+Q1 at Surfers Paradise is the tallest building in Australia.
+Brisbane Skytower, the sixth tallest building in Australia, is located in Brisbane.
+A casino is located at Queen's Wharf and another called The Star Gold Coast is located at Broadbeach.

+The Ekka was established in 1876.
+Riverfire began in 1998.